Snarr/FlashcardGenerator/README.md

 Your term here | Your definition here
 ```

-The program assumes three things in order to work:
+The program assumes two things in order to work:
 - You only have one Term/Definition Table per file
 - Your Term/Definition Table top row reads `Term | Definition` (case-sensitive)